 Family violence includes a continuum of behaviours, some of which are criminal offences.

 Action can be taken against perpetrators for some acts of family violence that are criminal offences in their own right, such as stalking, physical assault, sexual assault, threats, pet abuse, property damage and theft.

-Some risk factors that are recognised as family violence (both criminal and non-criminal behaviours, outlined below) may be the subject of a family violence intervention order.
-A breach of an intervention order could also result in criminal charges.
+Some risk factors that are recognised as family violence (both criminal and noncriminal behaviours) may be the subject of a family violence intervention order.